Please select a tab below to see the staff for that IPC department.

 Originally from Ohio, Jennifer has lived in many cities across the United States.
 She came to UNCG after four years in Honolulu, HI to earn her Bachelor of Science degree from UNCG’s Bryan School of Business and Economics.
 She has been working at IPC in many different capacities since August 2008.
 She has always enjoyed traveling and learning about different cultures and languages.
 Her experiences abroad have included time spent in Brazil, England, Scotland, China, Spain, the Czech Republic, and Tahiti.

-Contact Jen about: undergraduate applications for international degree-seeking students, I-20/visa compliance matters, international scholarships, degree-seeking retention matters, and all other matters related to international degree-seeking students.
+Contact Jen about: International students with last names that start with K-P; Hosting a J-1 scholar in your department, I-20/visa compliance matters, international scholarships, degree-seeking retention matters, and all other matters related to international degree-seeking students.

 Norma is originally from Mexico.
 For over 15 years, she has worked at the International Programs Center providing foreign students and faculty with services and programs that enrich their experience at UNCG and Greensboro.
 Some of those services include delivering guidance and support throughout the students and scholars’ journey at UNCG and the United States; providing information to university faculty and staff on the protocols for hosting international visiting scholars at UNCG; applying program knowledge in answering questions and handling difficult issues such as unexpected financial situations, medical emergencies and catastrophes in home countries; and connecting students and scholars with university and community resources accordingly.
 Norma’s dedication to the fields of student affairs, international education and academic instruction and passion for UNCG have also been established through her educational and personal interests.
 Those include studies in Higher Education Administration and Teacher Education with emphasis in Teaching English to Speakers of Other Languages to contribute to students’ academic and personal success in the United States.
 Norma holds a Master of Arts degree in Conflict and Peace Studies and a Bachelor of Science degree in Information Systems & Operations Management.
 She is passionate about topics related to language acquisition, student holistic development, visa compliance and multicultural affairs.